akashsaha02/wintersoul/README.md

 - Update profile feature with Firebase integration.

 ### **Animations**
-- Smooth page transitions and interactive elements implemented using AOS or Animate.css.
+- Smooth page transitions and interactive elements implemented using AOS.

 ### **404 Error Page**
 - Custom-designed error page with a navigation button to redirect to the home route.